 In her review of the book Sociology and Music Education, music education scholar Sharon G. Davis writes the following in Music Education Research (2013): “David G. Hebert’s chapter on Ethnicity strikes at the heart of many of the challenges of multicultural teaching in music education and highlights the central role that ethnic identity plays in musical meaning and engagement.”

 It is very encouraging to see that reviewers find some of my recent writings to be useful, and I am quite thankful for their endorsement.
 Nowadays, I am working on other books, and learning from previous experience, so hopefully the best is yet to come.
-I have many detailed ideas for future projects and plans to publish ten books by around 2025.
+I have many detailed ideas for future projects and plans to publish ten books by 2023.